Mac OS X (10.6) - Application Compatibility Issues

 sudo kextload /System/Library/Extensions/CiscoVPN.kext

 Solution: Try disabling/reenabling airport.
 Otherwise, you may need to uninstall Cisco VPN Client, and then download and install it again.
 Alternatively, you can try a newer VPN client.
-See Cisco Anyconnect (Mac) - Downloading and Installing the AnyConnect Client for more information.
+See Document 12534 is unavailable at this time. for more information.

 Norton AntiVirus Corporate Edition 11

 Problem: The Auto Protect feature in Norton will not turn on and will display error message windows on boot.